trackmania-rl/tmrl/readme/tuto_library.md

 This is done by setting the `Server` IP as the localhost IP, i.e., `"127.0.0.1"`, which we did.
 _(NB: We have set the values for `server_ip` and `server_port` earlier in this tutorial.)_

-In the current iteration of `tmrl`, samples are gathered locally in a buffer by the `RolloutWorker` and are sent to the `Server` only at the end of an episode.
-In case your Gymnasium environment is never `terminated` (or only after too long), `tmrl` enables forcing reset after a time-steps threshold.
+In case your Gymnasium environment is never `terminated` (or only after too long), `tmrl` has an option for forcing reset after a time-steps threshold.
 For instance, let us say we don't want an episode to last more than 1000 time-steps:

 _(Note 1: This is for the sake of illustration, in fact, this cannot happen in our RC drone environment)_